Morpheuslabs-io/vechain-vip180-dev/README.md

 This is a command line based and one-click type of application that is used to generate and deploy a standard BIP180 token smart contract.
 This is mainly used by developers for development and testing purpose.

-Granted by VeChain, Morpheus Labs has published this utility as an application in Application Library of Morpheus Labs BPaaS (ML BPaaS).
+Granted by VeChain, Morpheus Labs has published this utility as an application in Application Library of Morpheus Labs BPaaS (ML BPaaS) https://bps.morpheuslabs.io.

 There are options to run this tool at the moment.